 Postal regulations require that packages with forms must be sent via first-class mail.

 Determining where to send your filing is dependent upon the filer’s address, specifically the state.
 Find your state in the graphic below to get the correct IRS mailing address for your filing.

 Traditionally, the filing deadlines for Forms 1094-C & 1095-C are as follows:

 - Submit a Paper Filing – February 28th

 - Submit an Electronic Filing – April 1st

 If these deadlines fall on a weekend or legal holiday, then the due date is typically the following business day.
 For more information, visit the IRS website.

 If you are required to file these information returns and fail to file or fail to furnish forms by the due date, then you may be subject to the following penalties:

-Special rules apply that increase the per-return and per-statement and total penalties with no maximum limitations if there is intentional disregard of the requirement to file the returns and furnish recipient statements2021 Instructions for Forms 1094-C and 1095-C
+Special rules apply that increase the per-return and per-statement and total penalties if there is intentional disregard of the requirement to file the returns and furnish the required statements2023 Instructions for Forms 1094-C and 1095-C

 Using a PDF import service will make your job to e-File PDF Forms 1095-C even easier by reducing data entry and time spent filing.